rust-lang/blog.rust-lang.org/posts/2020-09-03-Planning-2021-Roadmap.md

 - A project group proposal for portable SIMD in std has an open [RFC](https://github.com/KodrAus/rfcs/blob/simd-pg/text/0000-stdsimd.md)
 - A project group proposal for error handling ergonomics, focusing on the std::error API, has an open [RFC](https://github.com/yaahc/rfcs/blob/ehpg/text/0000-project-error-handling.md)
 - `std::sync` module updates are in brainstorming phase
+- Rustdoc's support for intra-doc links is [close to stabilization](https://github.com/rust-lang/rust/pull/74430)!

 There’s been a lot of other work as well both within the Rust teams, but these items highlight some of the issues and designs that are being worked on actively by the Rust teams.